slimndap/wp-theatre/readme.txt

 * Basic version of the plugin.

 == Upgrade Notice ==

+= 0.12.1 =
+Adds new placeholders, nicer URLs, removes clutter and fixes some small bugs.

 = 0.12 =
 Adds new placeholders, nicer URLs, removes clutter and fixes some small bugs.